Avoid These Common Probate Mistakes That Can Delay the Process

 One of the most critical roles of an executor is to keep beneficiaries informed throughout the probate process.
 Unfortunately, many executors underestimate the importance of communication, leading to confusion, mistrust, and even disputes.
 When beneficiaries feel left in the dark, they may start to speculate about what’s happening, which can result in finger-pointing and unnecessary involvement of additional attorneys.

-To avoid this, establish a communication plan early on.
+Establish a clear communication plan early on.
 Regular updates, even if there’s nothing significant to report, can help keep everyone on the same page.
 Transparency builds trust and ensures a smoother probate process.

 2. Not Following the Terms of the Will (if there is one)